Skip to main content

 Synthroid is T4 only, combination therapy adds T3 (often as Cytomel or Liothyronine) to T4, and Natural Desiccated Thyroid (NDT) like Armour combines T4 and T3 from porcine thyroid.
 We choose based on your symptoms, labs, and response.

-Women are more likely to have thyroid problems because of hormonal influences on autoimmunity, postpartum shifts, and perimenopausal changes.
+Women are more likely to have thyroid problems because of hormonal influences on autoimmunity, postpartum changes, and perimenopausal changes.
 Autoimmune Hashimoto's is several times more common in women than men.

 Yes, chronic stress and burnout can cause thyroid symptoms because high cortisol suppresses T4 to T3 conversion and increases Reverse T3.
 The labs may look "normal" while the patient feels classically hypothyroid.